Paperback-iOS/website/src/help/faq/README.md

  * You can then press "Restore" to restore your backup

 **NOTE**
- * Currently history tab is not saved in the backup
+ * Currently history tab is not saved in the backup process
- * Manga wont be restored if their source is not installed
+ * Manga won't be restored if their source is not installed
  * A video guide on how to make a backup is also available [on youtube](https://www.youtube.com/watch?v=5EPN9FORQ1g)

 ---